In Part 1 I covered cookies and how we track readers, in aggregate but never personally, with them.

 However, we go to a lot of trouble to keep your information safe:

-- We use a private server, meaning our web sites are on a separate computer from any other company’s, which significantly improves security over the shared servers that most small web sites use.
+- Our web sites are on a separate area from any other companies (not shared), which significantly improves security over the shared servers that most small web sites use.

 - We have installed the paid version of WordFence, best in class security software, on all of our web sites.
 Not only does Wordfence harden our site against hackers, and add 2FA for all administrators (Phyllis and me only), it also scans our sites several times a day to look for any hacks.

-- We have set up a special separate testing server for any support technicians that need access to our software, that has no subscriber information on it.
+- We have set up a special separate testing server for any support technicians that need access to our software.

 - We update our site as quickly as practical—gotta test this stuff first—to make sure we have all the latest security patches.